Health Management/Clinical Assistant

 |Hispanic or Latino||16|

-Students from other countries are interested in Medical/Health Management and Clinical Assistant/Specialist, too.
+Medical/Health Management and Clinical Assistant/Specialist appeals to people across the globe.
 About 1.1% of those with this major are international students.

 How Much Do Health Management/Clinical Assistant Majors Make?

 Salaries According to BLS

 Average salaries range from $59,340 to $106,050 (25th to 75th percentile) for careers related to medical/health management and clinical assistant/specialist.
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Health Management/Clinical Assistant

 Some careers associated with medical/health management and clinical assistant/specialist require an advanced degree while some may not even require a bachelor’s.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.